davewoodall/woodall/content/posts/2017-12-01-how-to-make-business-cards.md

 created_at: 2017-12-01 13:11:31 -0500
 last_updated: 2017-12-01 13:11:31 -0500
 kind: article
-published: true
+published: false
-tags: [ 'tutorial', 'business cards', 'self marketing' ]
+tags: [ 'tutorial', 'business-cards', 'marketing' ]
 ---

 Business Cards is a simple static website generator for software developers to have a professional online presence.
 Why?
 Because as the cobbler's kids lack shoes, many developers lack a professional site to clearly communicate their skills.